rk012/ASCII-Encryption-Utility/README.md

 # ASCII-Encryption-Utility
-Encrypts and decrypts ASCII text using predetermined seed
+Encrypts and decrypts ASCII text using Diffie-Hellman key exchange

-To run, download and navigate to repository, then run `python main.py`
+To run, download and navigate to repository, then run `python3 main.py`